(Last Updated: 7 April 2017)

 Notes: Neuro toxic venom affecting nerves, brain, and causing death very quickly without treatment.
 They are very fast strikers.
 The baby monocled cobras are every bit as deadly.
 Please be CAREFUL!

 Habitat: Both flat and hilly regions.
 I’ve seen them on hills, but usually near people – under houses and in places rats and frogs are likely to be found.
+I’ve seen them most often in residential areas bordering forest, or near the ocean.
 In the mornings they can be in trees and bushes – trying to get some sun to warm up.
 They love to hide under leaves, wood, anything really.
 Lifespan is around 30 years.

 Active Time?
 The snake is mainly diurnal – active by day, but I have seen a number of them still active at night.
-In fact, in Thailand – I’ve seen five active at night – the rest, dozens of them, were active during daytime.
+In fact, in Thailand – I’ve seen about a dozen active at night – the rest were active during daytime.

 Food: Rodents, lizards, frogs, birds, eggs, other snakes.